Binhbocnc1234/Arkanoid---Evolution-/README.md

 This game requires Java Runtime Environment to run.
 You can download it [here](https://www.java.com/en/download/manual.jsp).

 ## Download & Launch
-Simply run the .exe file.
+Simply run the .jar file, or build and run.

 # Acknowledges & Credits
 ### This game was built with [Apache Maven](https://maven.apache.org/).